21bq1a4210/B-tech/B-tech-2-1/Labs/DataStructursLab/Experment-1/README.md

 ```
 This line creates an instance of the `BinarySearch` class, passing the `arr` and `key` values as arguments to the constructor.
 The resulting object is assigned to the variable `obj`.

 This code aims to perform a binary search on the `arr` list for the `key` value and print the result.
-However, there are a few